 Cherry is pulped after harvest.
 Mucilage and coffee are transferred to raised drying beds.
 When drying, raised beds allow for more airflow.
 During the first 24 hours of drying, coffee is normally not turned, but it is raked on a regular basis after that.
 Drying takes between one and three weeks on average.

 Panama Hartmann Estate Black Honey coffee is a single origin specialty grade coffee beans from Hartmann Estate farm Volcan region in Panama.
 This coffee is Black Honey processed and roasted in Medium level.
 Round body with light acidity.
 It has caramel, honey aroma and toffee, honey, black tea flavor with medium sweetness.

-The Black Honey process is a drying process where part of the cherry remains on the bean and is covered while drying.
+The Black Honey method is a drying method in which a portion of the cherry stays on the bean and is covered during the drying process.
 The Honey name does not associate with bees or a honey-like flavour profile.
-Instead, the term ‘honey’ relates to the ‘mucilage’ (sticky substance) left on the coffee bean.
+The name 'honey' refers to the mucilage (sticky substance) that has been left on the coffee bean.

 Because it takes up a lot of room on the drying beds, black honey processing is one of the most expensive and hardest procedures for coffee farmers.
 It can take up to 15 days for black honey coffee to dry.
 These thin layers must be stirred, rotated, aerated, and raked out on a frequent basis during this time.
 In comparison to washed coffees, which require a considerable amount of water, this method uses less.